SeString

 Behaves like the icon

-player's Button Configuration.
+button icons based on the player's configured Button Configuration.

 [0x1F